krantos/code-challenge-factorial/bug-report/README.md

     * **System:** Windows 10 Enterprise
     * **Browser:** Firefox Browser Developer
     * **Version:** 85.0b1 (64-bit)
-* **Priority:** HIGH
+* **Priority:** MEDIUM
 * **Status:** New
-* **Severity:** CRITICAL
+* **Severity:** MINOR
-* **Expected:** An error message indicating that the factorial calculation its only for positive integers.
+* **Expected:** An error message indicating that the factorial calculation its only for positive integers. (ask for validation about the message to be displayed)
-* **Current:** Web/UI: No message.
-No signs of life
+* **Current:** UI doesn't display any message or change / As the number was not validate the POST request to the server is performed.
 * **Type:** Functional

 ### Steps to reproduce:

 1. Open any browser
-2. Open the network (tab) monitor in the broser
-3. Navigate to this url: http://qainterview.pythonanywhere.com/
+2. Navigate to this url: http://qainterview.pythonanywhere.com/
-4. Click on the Input text where it says: "Enter an Integer"
+3. Click on the input field where it says: "Enter an Integer"
-5. Enter a negative integer number lower than 0 (i.e: -1)
+4. Enter a negative integer (i.e: -5)
-6. Click on the "Calculate!" green button
+5. Click on the "Calculate!" green button
-7. **Expected:**
+6. **Expected:**
     1. Any type of message indicating that the factorial calculation is only for positive integers.
 (Validate with the PO)
-    2. No POST request to the server due to that the number doesn't comply with the policy
+    2. No POST request action to the server due to that the number doesn't comply with the rules
-8. **Current:** No message.
+7. **Current:** No message.
 No signs of life

 ### Attachments:

 <img src="/bug-report/images/bug-4.gif" width="650px">

-## Bug 4: Console is loggin development info
+## Bug 5: (UI) Web App is printing development information in the console

 ### Information